Meats and Sausages

 If jerky was not heated in marinade prior to drying, the strips can be heated after drying as a safety precaution as described in Step 2 above.

 When drying is completed remove any spots of oil with a paper towel.
 Cool.
 Pack in plastic zip-lock bags or in glass jars.
-If droplets of moisture appear, jerky is still moist, so dry it for another hour or so.
+If droplets of moisture appear, the jerky is still moist, so dry it for another hour or so.

 Storing the Jerky